 The first coordinated baywide horseshoe crab egg sampling was completed in 2005.
 The purpose of this survey was to provide a baywide index of horseshoe crab surface egg abundance during the spring shorebird migration.
 Monitoring the availability of horseshoe crab eggs throughout the Delaware Bay is an important step in managing horseshoe crabs and migratory shorebirds.
 Such monitoring activities may be useful in establishing harvest thresholds, guiding beach nourishment activities, setting time-of-year restrictions, etc. Prior horseshoe crab egg surveys conducted by the states of Delaware and New Jersey were not designed to provide a baywide index of egg availability to migratory shorebirds.
 Survey design and implementation was the result of cooperation by numerous state and federal agencies, university researchers, and input from members of the horseshoe crab stock assessment and shorebird technical committees.
 A long-term funding source to ensure a continuation of the survey by both states has not been identified.
 Details in survey reporting responsibilities and format still need to be formalized.
-The survey will be continued in 2008.
+The survey is expected to be continued, at least in part, in 2009.
+Delaware notes that state seasonal hiring constraints may prevent or reduce egg abundance sampling in 2009

-Though the survey has been conducted on a baywide basis since 2005, the results of this effort have not been reported on baywide basis to date.
+Though the survey has been conducted on a baywide basis since 2005, the results have not been reported regularly.
 Recently, the survey researchers from both sides of the Delaware Bay met to discuss reporting details and responsibilities.
 Researchers agreed to follow a report format similar to the annual Delaware Bay horseshoe crab spawning survey report.
 Concerns were raised over the large discrepancies in mean egg abundance found on Delaware beaches versus New Jersey beaches.
-Although the large differences in mean egg abundance between the two sides may be real, researchers agreed to conduct side-by-side sampling in 2008 to ensure these differences were not the result of sampling and/or counting procedures.
+Although the large differences in mean egg abundance between the two sides may be real, researchers were expected to conduct side-by-side sampling in 2008 to ensure these differences were not the result of sampling and/or counting procedures.
+However, at the time of review the 2008 report was unavailable.